“By his great mercy God has given us a new birth into a living hope through the resurrection of Jesus Christ from the dead.” 1 Peter 1:3

 Good Friday is a day of fasting and mourning.
 The church is bare as we hear again the story of Christ’s crucifixion, death and burial.
 In the Veneration of the Cross we show our love and adoration for the Lord who took upon himself the sin of this world.
 As the prophet Isaiah wrote: He was wounded for our transgressions, crushed for our iniquities; upon him was the punishment that made us whole, and by his bruises we are healed (Isaiah 53:5)

 Holy Saturday is a quiet day as we recall Jesus’ resting in the tomb.
-But during the night, just before dawn on Sunday, we gather to light a new fire, signalling that the light of the resurrection has banished the darkness.
+But during the night, the night in which Jesus rose from the dead, we gather to light a new fire, signalling that the light of the resurrection has banished the darkness of sin and death.
 The light from this new fire slowly spreads, in numerous little candles, throughout the church.
-Then, in a blaze of light, we sing with praise: Glory to God in the highest.
-We then renew our baptism vows, remembering that in baptism we share Christ’s risen life, and celebrate the first mass of Easter.
+We then keep vigil, listening to readings from the Hebrew scriptures, recalling how God has dealt graciously with his people in history.
+Following the vigil and the proclamation of the Easter Gospel, we renew our baptism vows, remembering that in baptism we share Christ’s risen life.
+Finally, with great joy in our hearts, we celebrate the first mass of Easter.

 Please join us as we walk together the path of the crucifixion and resurrection of our Lord.